nuric/annotationalive/README.md

 # :memo: Annotation Alive
 ANNotatioN Alive is a minimal tool for live markdown editing.
-It is designed to for a lecture, presentation environment.
+It is designed for a lecture, presentation environment.
 It assumes there is one editor and many viewers.
-The idea is to build an extensible platform covering fundamentals such as socket connections such that it can customised heavily afterwards for the specific use case.
+The idea is to build an extensible platform covering fundamentals such as socket connections so that it can customised heavily afterwards for the specific use case.

 ![screenshot](https://github.com/nuric/annotationalive/raw/master/anna_screenshot.jpg)